Ensembl/ensembl-genes-metadata/README.md

 # Genebuild Transcriptomic pipeline

-This pipeline processes transcriptomic data for various taxon IDs, performing a series of steps to fetch data, perform quality checks, subsample files, run alignments, and store the results of each step in a database.
+This pipeline processes transcriptomic data for various taxon IDs, performing a series of steps to fetch genome file, run alignments, and convert the BAM into CRAM format.
 The pipeline is designed for scalability and reproducibility using Nextflow.

 ![plot](./plot.jpeg)

 ## Steps in the Pipeline:

-1. **Fetch Run Accessions from ENA**: For each taxon ID, retrieve the list of run accessions from the ENA archive since January 1, 2019, or from the last check.
+1. **Fetch and index genome file**: For each taxon ID, download and index the genome file from NCBI dataset.

-2. **Fetch Metadata and Perform Quality Checks**: For each run accession, get metadata from ENA and conduct quality checks using FASTQC, then store the results into the database.

-3. **Subsample FASTQ Files**: Subsample the paired FASTQ files to reduce their size.

-4. **Run STAR Alignment**: Align the subsampled FASTQ files to the provided genome assembly using the STAR aligner, then store the results into the database.
+2. **Run STAR Alignment**: Align  FASTQ files to the provided genome assembly using the STAR aligner.

+3. **Convert BAM file to CRAM**: Convert BAm file to CRAM format when bam2cram is true.

 ### Mandatory arguments